Code of Ethics

 Corrections

 It is WLUSP’s obligation to make prompt corrections of errors whether the mistake is discovered by the organization itself or brought to its attention by the public.
-Corrections should be prominently and appropriately displayed, usually in the same section as the original article was printed.
+Corrections should be prominently and appropriately displayed or aired, usually in the same section as the original article was printed or on the same show that the error was made.

 Courtesy